-Program 48 Credits
+Program 48 Credit S

-• Prerequi site Courses (see footnote 1)
+Prerequisite Courses (see footnote 1)

-BIO 150 Intro to Human Body
+BIO 150 Intro to Human Body 4

-PSY 107 Intro to Psychology
+PSY 107 Intro to Psychology 3

-ENG 101 Composition 1
+ENG 101 Composition 1 3

 Practical Nurse Courses

-LPN 14 Health Maintenance of the Adult an (see footnote 2)

-LPN 145 Gerontology Practicum 2

-LPN 152 Health Alterations of the Adult and Aging

-(see footnote 2)

-LPN 162 Health Care of the Family 6

-Additional As Shown

-Demonstrat ed College-Level Skills in Reading and Writing

-(see foot note 1)

-Minimum C umulative Average Overall 2.000

-Minimum C umulative Average in Program 2.000

-block for practical nurse course com pletion

-First Semes ter 15 Credits

-LPN 142 Health Maintenance of the Adult an d Aging

-(see footnote 2) 15

-Winter Sess ion 2 Credits

-LPN 145 Gerontology Practicum 2

-Second Sem nester 15 Credits

-LPN 152 Health Alterations of the Adult and Aging

-(see footnote 2)

-Summer Se ssion 6 Credits

-- 1. BIO 150 or BIO 201 and BIO 202; PSY 107; and ENG 101 must be completed before admission to the program. - 2.
-LPN 142 and LPN 152 incorporate a required Service Learning component each semester.

-NOTE: All nursing faculty hold, as a minimum, professional Registered Nurse licensure in Massachusetts.

-NOTE: Students must achieve a numerical grade of 75 or better in LPN designated courses and a grade of C or better in BIO, ENG and PSY courses.

-NOTE: If an applicant has ever been convicted by a court of law, or is convicted during his or her tenure in the program, she/ he should be aware that she/he may be denied the right by the Massachusetts

-Board of Registration in Nursing to sit for the National Council Licensing Examination (NCLEX-PN).

-NOTE: Any prior criminal offense could hinder placement in clinical agencies.
-See Criminal Offender Record Information Checks on page 11 for details.

-NOTE: Lecture and laboratory sessions are held on both the main campus in Pittsfield and the South County Center in Great Barrington.
-Clinical experiences may be held at any facility in Berkshire County and may be a day, evening or weekend clinical.
-NOTE: Students who previously failed more than one nursing course, LPN or RN, from any school/program, will not be admitted to the BCC Practical Nursing Program.

-NOTE: Five seats in the program are held open through finals week each spring semester to allow preference for matriculation into the program by BCC pre-LPN students.

-Accredited by the National League for Nursing accrediting commission and APPROVED by the Massachusetts Board of Registration in Nursing Program Advisor: Elizabeth A. Kassel, RN, MSN, 413-236-4638
+Health Maintenance of

+The Adult and Aging (see footnote 2) 15

+Gerontology Practicum 2

+Health Alterations of

+the Adult and Aging (see footnote 2) 15

+Health Care of the Family 6

+Demonstrated College-Level Skills in Reading and Writing

+(see footnote 1)

+Minimum Cumulative Average Overall 2.000

+Minimum Cumulative Average in Program 2.000

+Block for Practical Nurse Course Completion

+First Sem ester 15 Credits

+LPN 142 Health Maintenance of

+the Adult and Aging (see footnote 2) 15

+Winter Se ession 2 Credits

+LPN 145 Gerontology Practicum2

+Second S emester 15 Credits

+LPN 152 Health Alterations of

+the Adult and Aging (see footnote 2) 15

+Summer Session 6 Credits

+LPN 162 Health Care of the Family6

+Footnotes:

+or BIO 201 and BIO 202; PSY 107; and ENG 101 must be completed before on to the program.

+2. LPN 142 of semester and LPN 152 incorporate a required Service Learning component each

+nursing faculty hold, as a minimum, professional Registered Nurse in Massachusetts.

+udents must achieve a numerical grade of 75 or better in LPN designate and a grade of C or better in BIO, ENG and PSY courses.

+during h be denie in applicant has ever been convicted by a court of law, or is convicted is or her tenure in the program, she/he should be aware that she/he ma d the right by the Massachusetts Board of Registration in Nursing to sit ational Council Licensing Examination (NCLEX-PN).

+y prior criminal offense could hinder placement in clinical agencies.
+Se Offender Record Information Checks on page 11 for details.

+Pittsfield cture and laboratory sessions are held on both the main campus in and the South County Center in Great Barrington.
+Clinical experiences held at any facility in Berkshire County and may be a day, evening or t clinical.

+udents who previously failed more than one nursing course, LPN or RN, r school/program, will not be admitted to the BCC Practical Nursing

+Note: Fiv re seats in the program are held open through finals week each spring

+A.S.
+Degree

+Accredited by: The National League for Nursing Accrediting Commission and APPROVED by the Massachusetts Board of Registration in Nursing Program Advisor: Elizabeth A. Kassel, RN, MSN, 413-236-4638

 Nursing combines science and the art of working with people.
-Nurses are integrally involved in the lives of their clients' helping them to maximize their health and cope with illness.
+Nurses are integrally involved in the lives of their clients, helping them to maximize their health and cope with illness.
 Nurses perform multiple roles in the care of their clients.
 Not only do they provide hands-on care, they also act as educators, counselors, coordinators and conciliators.
 Using scientific knowledge and technical skills, nurses continually assess the physical, emotional, and social status of their clients.
 Nurses work with clients and their families to devise plans of care for each situation.
 As they continually monitor clients' progress, they make important decisions about appropriate methods to deal with problems.